cern-fts/fts-rest/docs/cli/fts-rest-transfer-cancel.md

 This command can be used to cancel a running job.
 It returns the final state of the canceled job.
 Please, mind that if the job is already in a final state (FINISHEDDIRTY, FINISHED, FAILED), this command will return this state.
+You can additionally cancel only a subset appending a comma-separated list of file ids

 # OPTIONS